May 6, 2021

 Several adjacent teeth can be placed using one dental implant.
 You do not need one dental implant per every missing tooth, which means you can enjoy full mouth dental implants without requiring 32 separate implants.

-Dentures must be removed regularly to be soaked, rinsed, and cleaned using special denture cleaning solution.
+Dentures must be removed regularly to be soaked, rinsed, and cleaned using the special denture cleaning solution.

-Neither modern dentures nor the tooth crowns on dental implants are made from real teeth.
+Neither modern dentures nor the tooth crowns on dental implants is made from real teeth.
 Instead, they are a synthetic structure usually crafted from porcelain or acrylic resin.

 You can contact The Art of Dental Wellness today to learn more about how our dental implants are created.

 Though dentures can sometimes look and feel quite natural, they are prone to slipping around and coming out.
-They can also place unnatural pressure onto the gums and adjacent teeth, causing discomfort.
+They can also place abnormal pressure onto the gums and adjacent teeth, causing discomfort.

 Dental implants completely restore the look and feel of your natural healthy teeth.
 Because they are rooted directly into your jaw, they do not place pressure on your gums or real teeth, and they will not come out (unless you want them to).